Read how IIASA works with research partners across the globe to deliver world-class research.

 Science and policy must work together to achieve a sustainable future for humanity.

 EOCS Center Head and ESM Acting Program Director Ecosystems Services and Management

 +43(0) 2236 807 353

-His broad research interests include crowdsourcing, volunteered geographical information, land-use science, earth observation, citizen science, fuzzy logic, remoteness mapping, global and regional vegetation monitoring, crop yield and crop acreage estimations of agricultural crops, serious gaming, gamification, in-situ data collection of land-use and land cover via crowdsourcing and the potential of using crowdsourcing in developing countries.
+The research interests of Dr. Fritz include earth observation, citizen science, crowdsourcing, volunteered geographical information, food security, land-use science, global and regional vegetation monitoring, crop yield and crop acreage estimations of agricultural crops, serious gaming, gamification, and in-situ data collection of land-use and land cover via mobile technologies, as well as citizen science for SDG monitoring and implementation.

 International Institute for Applied Systems Analysis (IIASA)